Pattern archetype

 How this pattern typically forms

 Typically forms when someone takes on too much — through overcommitment, under-resourced environments, or accumulated life complexity.
 The mental and physical system becomes overloaded, reducing the capacity for follow-through.
 Having strong purpose makes the person keep trying, which compounds the depletion.
-This pattern is particularly common in people raised in environments that rewarded busyness and equated self-worth with doing more — Baumeister's ego depletion research shows that willpower and executive function are finite resources that deplete under sustained demand.
-The person may also be carrying invisible cognitive load: responsibilities, worries, and open decisions that occupy bandwidth without being visible to anyone else.
+This pattern is particularly common in people raised in environments that rewarded busyness and equated self-worth with doing more.
+Cognitive load theory (Sweller and colleagues) helps explain what's happening: working memory has hard limits, and when too many active threads compete for that bandwidth, none of them get the resources they need to move.
+The person may also be carrying invisible load: responsibilities, worries, and open decisions that occupy bandwidth without being visible to anyone else — what researchers sometimes call the 'attentional residue' of unfinished tasks.

 The lever point